This page will cover:

 What is my risk compared with other women?

-Women in Ireland have a 1 in 10 chance, on average, of developing breast cancer in their lifetime.
+Women in Ireland have a 1 in 7 chance, of developing breast cancer in their lifetime.
 Women with one or two close relatives affected with breast cancer have a lifetime risk of 17–30%, depending on the specific family history.

 Women who have a BRCA1 gene mutation have a 60–90% lifetime risk and women who have a BRCA2 gene mutation have a 45–85% lifetime risk.
 Women with BRCA mutations have an increased risk of developing breast cancer at a younger age.